10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 Head to Nagasaki and experience the place where Japanese, Chinese, and Dutch cultures meet.
 Sounds like a crazy combination of cultures, right?

 During the period spanning from the 1600s to the mid-1800s, Nagasaki was the sole location in Japan that maintained direct contact with European nations.
-This distinctive past has had a huge impact on what Nagasaki looks, feels, and tastes like.
+This distinctive past has had a huge impact on what Nagasaki looks, feels, and tastes like!

-As you stroll through the city streets, you’ll sense a strong presence of both Chinese and Dutch cultures despite being in a Japanese city.
 Just a brief five-minute walk from Dejima, you’ll encounter Nagasaki Chinatown, where you must try the Nagasaki champon, an exceptional soup and noodle dish teeming with a variety of ingredients and inspired by Chinese ramen.
 This dish has since become a symbol of the region’s local cuisine!

-Nagasaki Chinatown offers a great opportunity to shop for souvenirs and enjoy an extensive range of street food, such as mahua dough twists, mooncakes, and other classic snacks.
+Nagasaki Chinatown offers a great opportunity to shop for souvenirs and enjoy an extensive range of street food, such as mahua dough twists, mooncakes, and other classic Chinese snacks.

-Takachiho
+Takachiho Gorge

 Takachiho Gorge - Kyushu